symphonycms/jit_image_manipulation/README.markdown

 ### max_age

-The value, in seconds, for the max-age specifier in the Cache-Control HTTP Header
+The value, in seconds, for the max-age specifier in the Cache-Control HTTP Header.
+Setting the value to 0 will disable the specifier.
+Default value is 3 days.

 ## Updating